 You can’t believe that you are going to change people.
 You can’t want that either.
 You have to see the best in everyone and try to shape and orchestrate the organization in a way that leverages the best that each person brings to the table, while bridging their shortcomings through how you organize the team, rather than through pressure for self-improvement.

-As long as you are trying to be inspirational, trying to lead, you will never be either inspirational or a leader.
 Leadership comes from the way you behave, and the way you behave is a reflection of your habits and values that are carved out like glaciers over long periods of time.
 Superficially changing these habits or behaviors will only take you so far.
-If you emulate compassion, thoughtfulness or creativity, that may work at first but will slowly become a cage that engulfs your expected behavior.
+If you emulate compassion, thoughtfulness or creativity, that may work at first, but it will slowly become a cage that engulfs your expected behavior.

-Some people can lead by being very vocal, others by being very quiet.
-Some might lead by being creative and others by being highly methodical.
-Some might lead by being challenging and inquisitive and others by being acquiescent and thorough.
-Some might be exceptional at micromanagement and others at empowering and releasing others.
+Some people can lead by being vocal; others, by staying quiet.
+Some might lead by being creative; others, by being highly methodical.
+Some might lead by being challenging and inquisitive; others, by being acquiescent and thorough.
+Some might be exceptional at micromanagement; others, at empowering and releasing others.

 People don’t all value the same things.
 Some may want a partner who is always calling to check up on them.
 Others may find the same behavior annoying and smothering.
-Now that you are momentarily released from the conceptual shackles of leadership, you can begin to identify who you are – not who you think you should be based on theory, but who you feel comfortable being.
+Begin to identify who you are – not who you think you should be based on theory, but who you feel comfortable being.

-It’s a lot easier to build a team if you are not trying to be things that you are not.
-It will be easier to recognize the gaps, and easier to accept these gaps in other people.
-If the “leader” is always trying so hard to be things they are not, they will stimulate the same behavior in others, which will promote an environment where it won’t be easy to understand where the shortcomings are, because people will be hiding them as something bad to be frowned upon.
+It’s a lot easier to build a team if you embrace who you are.
+It will be easier to recognize the gaps, and easier to accept these same gaps in other people.
+If the “leader” is always trying so hard to be things they are not, they will stimulate the same behavior in others.
+This will promote an environment where it won’t be easy to understand where the shortcomings are since people will be hiding them as something “bad.”
 But shortcomings are the foundation upon which amazing teams are built.

 If you discover a more authentic way to relate to yourself, though, that will eventually percolate through the deepest parts of your being and will come across to others as something genuine.

 Ultimately, you will be eternally dissatisfied if you are trying to lead for others.
-That’s an impossible task, because you have no control over how others will see and react to your style.
+That’s an impossible task because you have no control over how others will see and react to your style.
 You do have control over how you respond to your method of dealing with yourself, and if you figure that part out, you will create room for a more authentic self to form.
 With this room, you will be able to breathe and inspire.
 Whether others will want to follow your lead or not is irrelevant – especially if you plan on being a leader.
 [Read related article: Dose of Motivation: 52 Inspirational Quotes About Success by Influential CEOs]